cbmuser/PET-PCG-2024/README.md

 The actual hardware is not tested in all cases (on/off function).
 Basically it works and new software is under construction, also some games from the HAL-adapter will be patched to this version.
 The board-routing was done in development-progress, so it works, but it's not the best it can be.

 A first character-editor

 ![charedit](https://github.com/cbmuser/PET-PCG-2024/assets/34414160/4d7a54f9-4bdf-4e4e-bc9e-624cf71814df)
+It uses $a000 for the DMA.
+If you want to compile it for $9000 use the ACME-Assmbler. https://sourceforge.net/projects/acme-crossass/